Get Your Will Now – Online & Fast

 Did you know that the #1 reason most people do not have a Will is they are “just too busy”, followed by the cost and the daunting thought of death.
-In 15 minutes you can give yourself and your family peace of mind, with minimal cost ($99), that your final requests for what matters most to you will be carried out to your instructed satisfaction.
+In 15 minutes you can give yourself and your family peace of mind, for free, that your final requests for what matters most to you will be carried out to your instructed satisfaction.

 What is a Will?

 A last Will and Testament is a legal document that lets you communicate your wishes about how your property and assets will be distributed after your passing.
 While many of us prefer to avoid this as we don’t want to think about our mortality, an afternoon of discomfort is better than letting the state have the final say in how your assets will be divided or having your loved ones fight and squabble over who gets what instead of mourning your loss.
 This will be a difficult time for them and having a Will in place will make it easier.

 Writing Your Will

 Just because it’s a legal document doesn’t mean that getting a Will drafted has to be complicated or time consuming.
 We’ve made this a painless process with our online form.
 Simply click the button below, fill out the form, pay the nominal fee, and we’ll send you a PDF that just needs to be notarized to be a legally binding Will.
 This whole process takes about 15 minutes and can be done during your lunch break.
 15 minutes of your time is worth your family’s peace of mind.

 One of the most important things you can do is make sure you have a proper will and other important life documents in order.
 We offer document preparation services for the following important documents, and can answer all your questions.

 Most people think that only those with a high net worth and assets need a Will; however, that is not the case.
 Everyone needs a Will.
 A Will is set up to give your final instructions on how to divide your estate, assets and to specify your chosen guardian for your children.
 Without a Will, the State will make these crucial life decisions for you.